FortAwesome/wordpress-fontawesome/docs/files/font-awesome.php.txt

 if ( ! class_exists( 'FortAwesome\FontAwesome_Loader' ) ) :
 	/**
-	 * Class FontAwesome_Loader
+	 * Loader class, a Singleton.
+Coordinates potentially multiple installations of
+	 * the Font Awesome plugin code, and ensures that the latest available semantic
+	 * version is selected for execution at runtime.
+Exposes a few public API
+	 * methods for initialization (activation), deactivation, and uninstallation
+	 * of plugin code.
 	 *
-	 * This loader singleton manages potentially multiple installations of
-	 * the Font Awesome plugin code, which may be installed either directly
+	 * Font Awesome plugin installations may be installed either directly
 	 * as a plugin appearing in the plugins table, or as a composer dependency
 	 * of any number of themes or other plugins.
 	 *
+	 * We only have in mind various installations of this code base,
+	 * of course.
+Not other non-official Font Awesome plugins.
+We don't try
+	 * to anticipate what _other_ potentially conflicting plugins might be installed.
+	 *
-	 * All plugin installations should attempt to load themselves via this loader,
+	 * All Font Awesome plugin installations should attempt to load themselves via this loader,
 	 * which will ensure that the code for plugin installation with the latest
 	 * semantic version is what actually runs.
 It also ensures appropriate
 	 * handling of initialization, deactivation and uninstallation, so that the
-	 * actions of one plugin installation don't interfere with anothers'.
+	 * actions of one plugin installation don't interfere with another's.
 	 *
+	 * Refer to `integrations/plugins/plugin-sigma`
+	 * in this repo for an example of how to load the Font Awesome plugin code
+	 * via this Loader when including it as a composer dependency.
+	 *
+	 * The client code should `require_once` the `index.php` found
+	 * in the root of this code base:
+	 *
+	 * ```php
+	 * require_once __DIR__ . '/vendor/fortawesome/wordpress-fontawesome/index.php';
+	 * ```
+	 *
 	 * For example, suppose the following scenario: A later version of the plugin
-	 * is installed directly, appearing in the plugins table.
+	 * is installed from the WordPress plugins directory and appears in the
+	 * plugins table.
 It is activated.
 	 * Then suppose a page builder plugin is installed and activated.
 That page builder
 	 * plugin includes this plugin code as a composer dependency.
 In that case,
-	 * the more recent plugin code will be the one loaded and executed at runtime.
+	 * the plugin code with the later semantic version will be the one loaded
+	 * and executed at runtime.
 	 * The page builder plugin should work just as expected, even though it would
-	 * be running against a newer version of the Font Awesome plugin code.
+	 * be running against a newer version of the Font Awesome plugin code than it
+	 * had shipped in its own vendor bundle.
 	 *
 	 * Now suppose that the site owner deactivates and deletes the plugin that
-	 * appears in the plugins table.
+	 * appears in the plugins table, the one that had been installed from the
+	 * WordPress plugins directory.
 Because this loader knows that the page builder
 	 * plugin's installation is still present, that deactivation and uninstallation
-	 * will not cause the plugins options and transients to be removed from the
+	 * will not cause the Font Awesome plugin's options and transients to be removed from the
 	 * database.
-And as soon as that plugin installation is no longer present,
+And as soon as that plugin installation is removed,
-	 * the installation included by the page builder plugin as a composer dependency
+	 * the Font Awesome plugin installation included in the page builder plugin's
-	 * is automatically promoted and runs as expected with no change to the
+	 * composer vendor bundle is automatically promoted and runs as expected with
-	 * plugin's state in the database.
+	 * no change to the plugin's state in the database.
 	 *
 	 * This loader pattern follows that of [wponion](https://github.com/wponion/wponion/blob/master/wponion.php).
 	 * Thanks to Varun Sridharan.